RobertLiang42/IGEM-2021-Njtech_China-modeling/README.md

 # IGEM-2021-Njtech_China-modeling
 This is the modeling part of 2021 IGEM NJtech_China.
-Including the source code and results of Promoter model，Expansion model, Fermentation model.Part of the results are shown here.
+Including the source code and results of Promoter model，Expansion model and Fermentation model.Part of the results are shown here.

 The promoter model is programed on Python.